 It is worth noting that you don’t need to ride a motorbike in order to enjoy all the incredible places to see along the Ha Giang Loop.
 There is an option to hire a local driver who will drive the motorbike for you while you relax on the back taking in all the views.
 Or alternatively, although a little on the pricy side, you can hire a car and driver.

 HA GIANG MOTORBIKE LOOP – Travel Guide

 *Before You Travel to Vietnam, have you got your travel insurance sorted?
-Cover yourself for the unexpected, read why you really need travel insurance or get a quote from World Nomads.
+Cover yourself for the unexpected, read why you really need travel insurance.

 *Have you got your travel Visa sorted?
 Check if you need one here and retrieve a quote.
 It’s simple, fast and reliable.